12nastya08a-beep/ai-support-analyzer-/README.md

 ### 1. Environment Preparation

-Create a `.env` file in the root directory and add your API keys:
+Create a `.env` file in a new folder (better to make new one) and add your API keys:

 ```env
 COHERE_API_KEY=your_cohere_key